tiacsys/bridle/boards/extensions/zero/doc/index.rst

          :align: right
          :alt: Atmel Embedded Debugger (EDBG) Chip

-      The Arduino Zero was designed in partership with Atmel (now Microchip) which dedicated to this board a special USB PID with the major purpose to make the board recognizable and differentiate it form other evaluation boards in Atmel Studio.
+      The Arduino Zero was designed in partnership with Atmel (now Microchip) which dedicated to this board a special USB PID with the major purpose to make the board recognizable and differentiate it form other evaluation boards in Atmel Studio.
 The EDBG chip is